Nuclear Energy in Denmark

 b.
 Electricity prices for Danish household consumers in 2008 were 39.6 US cents per kWh, according to the International Energy Agency (see for example, Key World Energy Statistics 2009 published by the International Energy Agency) [Back]

 c.
-Trade from West Denmark is through a 1040 MW DC connector to Norway, a 740 MW DC link to Sweden, and a 1500 MW AC connection to Germany (in the southbound direction; northbound, the transmission capacity is about 950 MW, depending on congestion in the surrounding grids).
+Trade from West Denmark is through the 1700 MW Skagerrak HVDC connector to Norway, a 740 MW DC link to Sweden, and a 1780 MW AC connection to Germany (in the southbound direction; northbound, the transmission capacity is about 1500 MW, depending on congestion in the surrounding grids).
+This may rise to 3 GWe in each direction from 2021.
 From East Denmark there is a 600 MW DC connector to Germany and a 1900 MW AC link to Sweden.
+A 700 MWe, 500 kV HVDC Light link is being built to supplement the Norway connection, and a 700 MWe link to Netherlands is planned.
 [Back]

 d.
 Installed wind capacity in 2007 was 3.124 GWe, a very slight decrease (11 MWe) compared with 2006.
 However, wind capacity is growing rapidly and increased by 39 MWe in 2008 and a further 249 MWe in 2009.
 Total installed wind capacity in 2009 was 3.436 GWe, approximately double the capacity in 1999.
 [Back]